xigxog/fox/docs/fox_release.md

 ## fox release

-Release app using the version of the currently checked out Git commit
+Release app using the version from the currently checked out Git commit

 ### Synopsis